JuliaPy/PyPlot.jl/README.md

 as `PyPlot.matplotlib` and `PyPlot.pltm`, respectively.)

 You must also use `plt` to access some functions that conflict with built-in Julia functions.
-In particular, `plt.hist` and `plt.xcorr` must be used to access `matplotlib.pyplot.hist` and `matplotlib.pyplot.xcorr`, respectively.
+In particular, `plt.hist`, `plt.xcorr`, and `plt.isinteractive` must be used to access `matplotlib.pyplot.hist` etcetera.

 If you wish to access *all* of the PyPlot functions exclusively through `plt.somefunction(...)`, as is conventional in Python, simply